 Recommendations are reviewed by ICANN legal and finance.
 The Board cannot pass a policy that violates the Bylaws or the Board’s fiduciary duty.

-If a candidate recommendation that is in discussion during the PDP is suspected to create implelentation, financial or legal difficulties, the policy team will bring the problem to the relevant ICANN department(s).
+If a candidate recommendation that is in discussion during the PDP is suspected to create implementation, financial or legal difficulties, the policy team will bring the problem to the relevant ICANN department(s).

 Two-way communications between the staff and the PDP team can result in timely, easier-to-implement recommendations.